IEA-Wind-Task-32/wind-lidar-ontology/README.md

 ### Building the glossary and ontology files
 The glossary and ontology files are built from information contained in the text files in this repository.
 - the glossary is created by concatenating `00_headers.ttl` with all of the other text files.

-- the ontology is created by concatenating `00_headers.ttl` and `01_parameters.ttl` with all of the other text files.
+[comment]: # - the ontology is created by concatenating `00_headers.ttl` and `01_parameters.ttl` with all of the other text files.

-The ontology and glossary are created automatically by a CI process on commit.
+`glossary.ttl` is created automatically by a CI process on commit.

 # To contribute
 The data in the glossary can only be changed by the repository maintainers.
-The glossary data is protected to avoid misuse or abuse, and to help provide a clear way for modifying the data in the repository
+The glossary data is protected to ensure availability and avoid misuse or abuse.
+GitHub issues are used to provide a clear way for modifying the data in the repository
 - [Suggest a new definition](https://github.com/IEA-Wind-Task-32/wind-lidar-glossary/issues/new?assignees=&labels=&template=new-definition.md&title=%5BNew+definition%5D).
 - [Change a definition](https://github.com/IEA-Wind-Task-32/wind-lidar-glossary/issues/new?assignees=&labels=&template=change-definition.md&title=%5BChange+a+definition%5D).